 Key Takeaways

-- Alzheimer's disease is linked to a deficiency in certain antioxidants in the brain.
+- Alzheimer's disease is linked to lower levels of certain antioxidants in the brain.

-- Eating foods rich in xanthophylls, lycopene, and tocopherols can help combat this deficiency.
+- Eating foods rich in xanthophylls, lycopene, and tocopherols can help support brain health.

-- A diet focusing on these nutrients could support brain health and potentially reduce the risk of Alzheimer's disease.
+- A diet focusing on these nutrients could support overall cognitive function.